planetsizecpu/otp/README.md

 Red language is an open source project made by Full Stack Technologies @ www.red-lang.org

-REQUIREMENTS: NONE on Windows, The Red toolchain on other OSs.
+REQUIREMENTS: NONE on Windows, The Red toolchain on other OSs, For Linux GTK Must be installed and running.

 ![Test Image 0](/otptest02.gif)